Mexican Wolf Experimental Population Area (MWEPA) Monthly Project Updates

-Latest BRWRA Monthly Project Update
+Latest MWEPA Monthly Project Update

-To view weekly wolf telemetry flight location information or the 3-month wolf distribution map, please visit http://www.azgfd.gov/wolf.
-On the home page, go to the “Wolf Location Information” heading on the right side of the page near the top and scroll to the specific location information you seek.
-Please report any wolf sightings or suspected livestock depredations to: (928) 339-4329 or toll free at (888) 459-9653.
+Please report any wolf sightings or suspected livestock depredations to: the Alpine wolf office (928) 339-4329, Pinetop wolf office (928-532-2391) or toll free at (888) 459-9653.
 To report incidents of take or harassment of wolves, please call the AGFD 24-hour dispatch (Operation Game Thief) at (800) 352-0700.

 Numbering System: Mexican wolves are given an identification number recorded in an official studbook that tracks their history.
 Capital letters (M = Male, F = Female) preceding the number indicate adult animals 24 months or older.
 Lower case letters (m = male, f = female) indicate wolves younger than 24 months or pups.
 The capital letter “A” preceding the letter and number indicate breeding wolves.

 Definitions: A “wolf pack” is defined as two or more wolves that maintain an established territory.
 In the event that one of the two alpha (dominant) wolves dies, the remaining alpha wolf, regardless of pack size, retains the pack status.
 The packs referenced in this update contain at least one wolf with a radio telemetry collar attached to it.
+Studbook numbers listed in the monthly updated denote wolves with functioning radio collars.
 The Interagency Field Team (IFT) recognizes that wolves without radio telemetry collars may also form packs.
 If the IFT confirms that wolves are associating with each other and are resident within the same home range, they will be referenced as a pack.

 ON THE FAIR: